open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

         ])
 ]
 ```

 - `GlobalAlignment`: The previous point cloud would be axis-aligned using the axis-aligned matrix.
-- `PointSegClassMapping`: Only the valid category id will be mapped to train class label id like [0, 18).
+- `PointSegClassMapping`: Only the valid category ids will be mapped to class label ids like [0, 18) during training.
 - Data augmentation:
     - `IndoorPointSample`: downsample input point cloud.
     - `RandomFlip3D`: randomly flip input point cloud horizontally or vertically.